Shop and Save on New York State Health Insurance

 “Exercise interventions in childhood may be associated with lower fracture risks as people age, due to the increase in peak bone mass that occurs in growing children who perform regular physical activity,” said lead author Dr. Bjorn Rosengren.

 For the study, researchers from Sweden’s Skane University Hospital in Malmo followed more than 2,300 children aged 7 to 9 years old.
 The first group of 808 children participated in 40 minutes of daily physical activity during school while the second or control group of more than 1,500 children completed 60 minutes of physical activity over one week.
-Over a period of six years, scientists recorded the children’s skeletal development, and documented any reports of fractures.
+Over six years, scientists recorded the children’s skeletal development and documented any reports of fractures.

 During the study, researchers recorded 72 fractures in the group that exercised daily, while 143 fractures were recorded in the control group.
 Children who were physically active for 40 minutes a day also had higher bone density in the spine compared with those who did not get as much exercise.